GCE Exam Results – Thursday 15th August 2019

 The Joint Council for Qualifications (JCQ) is the regulatory body by which all public examinations are administered.
 The Notices below range from student expectations during written/on-screen examinations to rules and regulations relating to coursework and controlled assessments.
 Please click on the links below to view JCQ information:

 Related school policies

-Summer 2017 Examination Certificates will be available for collection from 21st November 2017 during normal school hours.
+Summer 2018 Examination Certificates are now available for collection during normal school hours.
 If you wish someone to collect certificates on your behalf, you will have to supply a signed letter of consent naming the person who will collect the certificates and that person will be required to show photo ID.
 Please note that we do not post certificates.